SpaceX and Nasa successfully launch astronauts into orbit

 The first launch attempt on Wednesday was called off with less than 17 minutes remaining on the countdown clock due to stormy weather around the Kennedy Space Center at Cape Canaveral.

-The launch pad used is the same one used by Nasa’s final space shuttle flight, piloted by Mr Hurley, in 2011.
+The launch pad was the same one used by Nasa’s final space shuttle flight, piloted by Mr Hurley, in 2011.
 Since then, Nasa astronauts have used Russia’s Soyuz spacecraft to go into orbit.

+The @SpaceX #CrewDragon launched at 3:22pm EST today with @Astro_Doug & @AstroBehnken onboard.
+It will dock to the space station Sunday about 2:27pm. #LaunchAmerica https://t.co/pfTdcoVqiN pic.twitter.com/eQjpDUjeXQ— Intl.
+Space Station (@Space_Station) May 30, 2020

 For Mr Musk, the launch represents another milestone for the reusable rockets his company pioneered to make spaceflight less costly and frequent.
 And it marks the first time that commercially developed space vehicles – owned and operated by a private entity rather than Nasa – have carried Americans into orbit.

-The last time Nasa launched astronauts into space on a new vehicle was 40 years ago at the start of the shuttle program.
+The last time Nasa launched astronauts into space on a new vehicle was 40 years ago at the start of the shuttle programme.

 Trump visit